simonlast/node-persist/README.md

 ###set(key, value)
 This function sets 'key' in your database to 'value'.
 It also sets a flag, notifying that 'key' has been changed and needs to be persisted in the next sweep.
+Because the flag must be set for the object to be persisted, it is best to use node-persist in a functional way, as shown below.

 	db.set('fibonacci',[0,1,1,2,3,5,8]);
 	db.set(42,'the answer to life, the universe, and everything.')

+	var batman = db.get('batman');
+	batman.sidekick = 'Robin';
+	db.set('batman',batman); //this ensures the object is persisted

 ##Fine-grained control